Building well-defined six-pack abs require dedication, hard work, and most importantly, consistency.

 Weight loss plateau happens when your weight stays the same despite following a calorie deficit and exercise plan.

-Many studies indicate that weight loss plateau happens after six months of following a low-calorie diet.
+Many studies indicate that the weight loss plateau happens after six months of following a low-calorie diet.
 But you may hit it in one month or two months into dieting.
 It depends on many factors include:

 - the body adapts to weight loss and defends itself against further weight loss